Cottagecore: Antecedents and cultural context

 While cottagecore arose as a named aesthetic in 2018, similar aesthetics and ideals existed prior to its inception.
 The pastoral genre developed by the Hellenistic Greeks characterised the rural Arcadia as an idyllic landscape in which shepherds and shepherdesses enjoy leisure.
 The works of the Hellenistic poet Theocritus were primarily aimed at an educated urban class who sought an escape, physical or imaginative, from the filth and disease associated with city life.
 The Roman poet Virgil developed the genre by acknowledging contemporary issues through the pastoral device.
 Pastoral escapism continued to be produced for the courtly audience of the Roman Empire in the format of novels such as Daphnis and Chloe from the second century AD.

 The fourteenth-century Italian Renaissance poet Petrarch was known for his hill-walking and gardening as well as his pastoral poetry.
-English playwright William Shakespeare wrote two pastoral plays: As You Like It and A Winter’s Tale.
-Christopher Marlowe’s renowned poem The Passionate Shepherd to His Love inspired a poetic response written by Walter Raleigh, The Nymph's Reply to the Shepherd, in which the speaker observes that Arcadian ideas were fallacies.
+English playwright William Shakespeare wrote two pastoral plays: As You Like It and A Winter's Tale.
+Christopher Marlowe's poem The Passionate Shepherd to His Love inspired a poetic response written by Walter Raleigh, The Nymph's Reply to the Shepherd, in which the speaker observes that Arcadian ideas were fallacies.

 In eighteenth-century Europe it was fashionable to build follies, ornamental structures often built in the style of classical architecture or to mimic rustic villages.
 Marie Antoinette's Hameau de la Reine, a rustic model village, is a primary example of a folly in a pastoral style.

 The Arts and Crafts movement of the nineteenth century was an approach to art, architecture, and design that embraced 'folk' styles and techniques as a critique of industrial production.
 Several Victorian institutions including Morris & Co. and the Pre-Raphaelite Brotherhood popularised a medievalist style, leading to a revived interest in rustic and vernacular architectural and furnishing styles.

 Thomas Kinkade sold millions of copies of his paintings of idyllic cottages.

 There have been similar aesthetics in specific countries, such as Japan's iki (detached elegance), Germany's fernweh (wanderlust), or Denmark's hygge (satisfying comfort).